Complaints

 • Step 3: Investigation.
 We will review your file and speak to the staff involved within ten working days of acknowledging your complaint.
 If the investigation cannot be completed within this timeframe, we will write to you explaining why and provide a revised timescale.

-• Step 4: Our response.
-Where appropriate, we may invite you to discuss the issues raised by meeting, video call or telephone, depending on your preference.
-This will usually take place within ten working days of concluding our investigation.
-Following any discussion, we will write to you within five working days to confirm what was agreed and any proposed resolution.
-If a discussion is not required, or you would prefer to correspond in writing, we will send a detailed written response within fifteen working days of concluding our investigation.
+• If a discussion is not required, or you would prefer to correspond in writing, we will send a detailed written response within fifteen working days of concluding our investigation.
 This will set out our findings and any steps we propose to resolve your complaint.

 • Step 5: Review if you remain unhappy.
+If you are satisfied, this will be the end of the matter.
 If you are not satisfied with our response, please contact Beverley Watkins again.
-We will review the matter and, where appropriate, another Partner (or member of the team) may carry out that review.
+We will review the matter and, where appropriate, another Partner (or member of the team) will review the decision.
+We will write to you within ten working days of receiving your request, confirming the firm’s final position, the reasons and any final offer of redress.

 Legal Ombudsman